yanuar-nc/yii2-cms-adminlte/README.md

 Just run `composer update` and you get several depedencies in vendor folder. [https://getcomposer.org/doc/01-basic-usage.md](https://getcomposer.org/doc/01-basic-usage.md "How to usage composer")

 ## Database
 Do you have conffused with database?.
-Relax, i have a dump sql to you.
+Relax, i have a dump sql for you.
 You can going to check **the doc directory** and you will found **yii2-cms.sql** file.
 ### RULES
 This template have several rules to create database.
-The important *fields* you have when you are create *table* make sure there is [**row_status TINYINT(4)**] field in every table.
+The important *fields* you have when you are create *table* make sure there is **row_status TINYINT(4)** field in every table.
 The field used to identify of row either active or disactive even deleted.
 Don't forget it, if you don't want to see error appear.

 ## Configuration
 Now we have arrive in configuration.
 The all configuration are in **environtments** folder. *Please check the folder for your refference.*